Fire Art Guidelines

 Attending to Flame Effects

-flame effects must never be left unattended.
+Flame effects must never be left unattended.
 The winds in the desert are highly variable, and may create havoc in a poorly monitored installation.
 Any flame effect found running unattended will be shut down.
 Egregious and/or repeat offenses will result in the confiscation and/or disabling of the effect.

 No Smoking or Open Flame

-ABSOLUTELY no smoking or open flame within 10 feet any storage area where flammable liquids or fuel gases are stored.
+ABSOLUTELY no smoking or open flame within 10 feet of any storage area where flammable liquids or fuel gases are stored.
 All fuel and flammables must be stored in approved containers which must remain closed except when filling or dispensing, or when connected to a system for use.

-Material Safety Data Sheets
+Safety Data Sheets

-MSDS for any hazardous chemicals used in the construction or operation of the flame effect must be kept at the installation, so they are available to guide clean-up activities in case of a material spill, and to provide to emergency medical personnel in case of accidental exposure.
+Safety Data Sheets (SDSs) for any hazardous chemicals used in the construction or operation of the flame effect must be kept at the installation, so they are available to guide clean-up activities in case of a material spill, and to provide to emergency medical personnel in case of accidental exposure.

 Questions